The Best Protein Foods For Building Muscle

 2. Chicken Breast

-Chicken Breast is one of the favorites of bodybuilders.
-It is one the easiest foods to cook and tastes delicious.
-Chicken breast should be a part your daily nutrition plan if you’re looking to gain muscle mass as most of the calories in this food come from protein.
+Chicken Breast is one of the favorites of bodybuilders, part of the classic “meathead” diet of just chicken and rice 24/7.
+All jokes aside, chicken is one the easiest foods to cook, you can do a lot with it, and if you do it right, it tastes delicious.
+Chicken breast should be a part of your daily nutrition plan if you’re looking to gain muscle mass as most of the calories in this food come from protein.

-Fish are a goldmine of protein.
+A wise shark once said in a classic film “fish are friends, not food”, but that is not the case here at all.
+Fish are a goldmine of protein, so they certainly are food.
 Apart from the protein, fish is rich in various important nutrients and have a high percentage of omega-3 fatty acids which are healthy for your heart and joints.

 4. Turkey Breast

-Turkey breast is a popular substitute for chicken breast.
-Turkey breast has lesser fat and calories as compared to the chicken breast.
-The next time you have an option between the two, opt for the turkey breast.
+Turkey breast can be a popular substitute for chicken breast, or just a nice option to switch up what you are consuming.
+Turkey breast has lesser fat and calories as compared to the chicken breast or other meats.
+If you are in a cut trying to preserve muscle or looking to get more protein in and build it, the next time you have an option between the two, opt for the turkey breast.

-Although a type of fish, tuna deserves a special mention as it is low in fat and calories.
-A tuna canned in water has 94% protein content.
+Although it is technically a type of fish, tuna deserves a special mention as it’s macros are undeniably ideal for building muscle.
+Tuna is high in protein, but also is low in fat and calories.
+A tuna canned in water has 94% protein content, how can you beat that?
 A single cup of tuna fish contains 154 grams of protein and only 179 calories.

-Shrimp is another type of seafood which is rich in protein and other nutrients like omega-3 fatty acids.
+Shrimp is another type of seafood that does not count as fish, and it is rich in protein and other nutrients like omega-3 fatty acids.
 Shrimp contains ample amounts of protein and can replace meat and poultry as a source of protein in your diet.

 Milk is one of the healthiest food.
 It contains a little of every nutrient needed by the human body.
 This is the reason babies are fed milk.
 Milk is high in calcium, phosphorus, and vitamin B2.
 Milk is an easy and convenient way to consume which makes it one of the best protein foods.